Septic Do’s and Don’ts

 Sometimes when drains are not used the noxious gases can build up and cause odors.
 For example, if you have a shower downstairs that gets little use you may notice that at times there is an odor coming from that area.
 Running the water regularly in those drains will help keep odors at bay.

-Toilets and Slow Drains
+Toilets And Slow Drains

 Garbage disposals are not a good thing to have along with a septic system.
 Chopped up food particles from the garbage disposal make their way into the tank and do not completely biodegrade before they can get out into your leach field lines.
 These lines can then become clogged with food and cause a back-up.

 Having a filter will be a good way to help prevent this from becoming an issue.
-Filters are placed on the outlet line of your septic tank and keep the hair, grit, grime, food particles etc… from escaping into your leach field lines and causing issues.
+Filters are placed on the outlet line of your septic tank and keep the hair, grit, grime, and food particles from escaping into your leach field lines and causing issues.